md-redwan-hossain/nestjs-starter/readme.md

 docker compose stop
 ```

-**If you are running the database for the first time, you need to apply the `migration.sql` file to the database.**
+- **If you are running the database for the first time, you need to apply the `migration.sql` file to the database.**

+- **To pull all database tables as Drizzle schema, run `npx drizzle-kit introspect:pg`**